redaktor/widgets-preview/src/tree/README.md

-# @dojo/widgets/tree
+# @redaktor/widgets/tree

-Dojo's `Tree` widget provides fundamental support for rendering a list of heirarchical nodes - such as a file system or a table of contents - with custom node rendering support.
+redaktor's `Tree` widget provides fundamental support for rendering a list of heirarchical nodes - such as a file system or a table of contents - with custom node rendering support.

 ## Features